algorandfoundation/algokit-cli/docs/features/dispenser.md

 This command funds your wallet address with TestNet ALGOs.
 Options

-- `--wallet`, -w: Wallet address to fund with TestNet ALGOs.
+- `--receiver`, -r: Receiver address to fund with TestNet ALGOs.
 This option is required.
 - `--amount`, -a: Amount to fund.
 Defaults to microAlgos.
 This option is required.
-- `--whole-units`: Use whole units instead of smallest divisible units (microAlgos).
+- `--whole-units`: Use whole units (Algos) instead of smallest divisible units (microAlgos).
 Disabled by default.
 - `--ci`: Enable/disable interactions with Dispenser API via CI access token.

 ## Refund